 After completing his bachelor’s degree in physical education, Baker earned a Master of Science degree in movement science at Virginia Tech, where he began his collegiate coaching career.

-Baker is the proud father of Katie, a senior student manager with the FSU softball team.
+Baker is the proud father of Katie, a 2018 graduate of Florida State and a student manager with the FSU softball team during the team’s run to the 2018 National Championship.

 In 2001, Baker and head coach Mike Martin were presented with the university’s prestigious Westcott Award for their bravery in saving the lives of players and staff during the Seminoles’ road trip to Stanford.
 Leaving the San Francisco airport, the two coaches gained control of the team’s charter bus after the driver suffered a fatal heart attack, safely guiding the bus to the side of a busy highway.